joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

 result = hello('Alice')
 print(result)

-# Output
+# Output:
-Hello, Alice!
+# Hello, Alice!
-None
+# None
 {% endhighlight %}

 In this example, the `hello()` function prints a greeting but returns `None`.
 Python automatically adds a `return None` statement to functions without an explicit return.

 ## Variable Scope

+---

+In Python, functions (including lambdas) and comprehensions uniquely define their own scope, distinguishing them as the only structures in the language with this feature.
+On the other hand, modules and classes do not have a scope in the strictest sense; rather, they possess their own namespace.
+When a scope concludes, all names defined within it are automatically deleted.

-In programming, variable scope refers to the region of the code where a variable is defined, and its visibility or accessibility from different parts of the program.
-Understanding variable scope is crucial for writing reliable and maintainable code, as it determines where a variable can be accessed or modified.
+Variable scope in programming denotes the specific region of the code where a variable is defined and dictates its visibility or accessibility from different parts of the program.

 ### Levels of Scoping in Python

-Python follows the LEGB rule for variable scoping, which stands for Local, Enclosing Function, Global, and Built-ins.
-These levels are searched in order to resolve the reference to a variable.
-Here's a brief overview:
+Python follows the LEGB rule (Local, Enclosing Function, Global, and Built-ins) to determine the scope resolution order for variables.
+This order defines where Python looks for a variable reference.
+Let's delve into each level of scoping:

+#### Local (L) Scope

-- **Local (L)**: Variables defined within a function are considered local.
-They are only accessible within the function and cease to exist after the function execution.
+Variables defined within a function are considered local.
+They exist only within the function's block and are inaccessible outside it.
+After the function execution, local variables cease to exist.
-- **Enclosing Function (E)**: This refers to the scope of an enclosing function if a function is nested within another function.
-The inner function has access to its variables as well as those of the outer function.
-- **Global (G)**: Variables defined at the top level of a script or module are global.
-They are accessible throughout the entire module or script.
-- **Built-ins (B)**: This is the outermost scope and includes Python's built-in names like `print`, `len`, and `str`.
-These names are always accessible from anywhere in the code.

-Here are examples of various scopes:

-**Local** Variable:

 {% highlight python %}
 def example_function():